jakeaaronb/CS334/CS334 - Readme.txt

 Code successfully runs and prints out a tree.
 Successfully calculates probability of BBN.

+-Links for source code also presented in .py file.
+All information used was used from the owner and modified to an extent to develop project.
 Sources used:
+-Kaggle is a community of researchers that share their informnation for other scientists and engineers to access.
+-Kaggle allows users to find and publish data sets, explore and build models in a web-based data-science environment.
+From weather data to episodes of hit shows.
+Kaggle offers tons of data to be used.
-https://www.kaggle.com/jsphyg/weather-dataset-rattle-package //Excel Dataset to use for evidence in bayesian network. https://towarddatascience.com/bbn-bayesian-belief-networks-how-to-build-them-effectively-in-python-6b793435bba// Portions of Source code https://www.geeksforgeeks.org/basic-understanding-of-bayesian-belief-networks/// Explanation of data to understand concepts and implementation
+Using a dataset from kaggle allowed me to visually understand the correlation of information.
+After researching bayesian networks, it was easier to see a spreadsheet of data and plug in information into a python program to be able to create a BBN.
+Since ptyhon can read in excel files, I downloaded the excel data sheet and used the variables in the sheet to formulate the BBN. https://www.kaggle.com/jsphyg/weather-dataset-rattle-package //Excel Dataset to use for evidence in bayesian network. https://towarddatascience.com/bbn-bayesian-belief-networks-how-to-build-them-effectively-in-python-6b793435bba// Portions of Source code https://www.geeksforgeeks.org/basic-understanding-of-bayesian-belief-networks/// Explanation of data to understand concepts and implementation